TezosTaqueria/taqueria/website/docs/plugins/plugin-typescript-generator.md

 title: Contract Types Plugin
 ---

-This plugin provides a `taq generate types` task which will generate and export TypeScript types from compiled Michelson smart contracts.
-These types work with your IDE and Taquito, providing type safety and an improved code authoring experience
+This plugin provides a `taq generate types` command which will generate and export TypeScript types from compiled Michelson smart contracts.
+These generated types then work with your IDE and Taquito, providing type safety and an improved code authoring experience

 Benefits of using generated types:
 - Static types used to call smart contract methods are checked at compile time, improving code reliability